 Understanding the intricate biological mechanisms underlying rare diseases remains one of the greatest challenges in biomedical research.
 In response to this complexity, ERDERA is pleased to host the Rare Disease Maps Workshop—a two-day virtual event designed to explore how knowledge graphs and disease mapping can advance research in this field.

-• Training event on paediatric clinical research for young people living with a rare disease – Open call for participants
+• ERDERA training for young advocates for rare diseases – Open call for participants

 April 3rd, 2025

-ERDERA is excited to announce a unique two-day, in-person training event in Athens, Greece, designed to empower young people living with a rare disease aged 12 to 18 years with essential knowledge and skills to actively contribute to paediatric clinical research.
+ERDERA is excited to announce a unique two-day, in-person training event in Athens, Greece, designed for young advocates for rare diseases aged 12 to 18 years with essential knowledge and skills to actively contribute to paediatric clinical research.

 • Rare disease experts to gather in Warsaw to shape Europe’s future strategy